Probates – NOTICE OF INFORMAL APPOINTMENT OF PERSONAL REPRESENTATIVE AND NOTICE TO CREDITORS (INTESTATE)

 PROBATE DIVISION

-Notice is also given that the Registrar has informally appointed Helen S. Mekonnen, whose address is 19496 Evening Star Way, Farmington, MN 55024 as personal representative of the Estate of the Decedent.
-Any heir or other interested person may be entitled to appointment as personal representative or may object to the appointment of the personal representative.
-Unless objections are filed with the Court (pursuant to Minnesota Statutes section 524.3-607) and the Court otherwise orders, the personal representative has full power to administer the Estate including, after 30 days from the date of issuance of letters, the power to sell, encumber, lease or distribute real estate.
+Notice is also given that the Registrar has informally appointed Jerry D. Anderson, whose address is 3649 Grovner Road N., Oakdale, MN 55128, as personal representative of the Estate of the Decedent.
+Any heir, devisee or other interested person may be entitled to appointment as personal representative or may object to the appointment of the personal representative.
+Unless objections are filed with the Court (pursuant to Minn.
+Stat.
+524.3-607) and the Court otherwise orders, the personal representative has full power to administer the Estate including, after 30 days from the date of issuance of letters, the power to sell, encumber, lease or distribute real estate.

-Any objections to the appointment of the Personal Representative must be filed with this Court and will be heard by the Court after the filing of an appropriate petition and proper notice of hearing.
+Any objections to the probate of the will or appointment of the Personal Representative must be filed with this Court and will be heard by the Court after the filing of an appropriate petition and proper notice of hearing.

-Notice is also given that (subject to Minnesota Statutes section 524.3-801) all creditors having claims against the Estate are required to present the claims to the personal representative or to the Court Administrator within four months after the date of this Notice or the claims will be barred.
+Notice is also given that (subject to Minn.
+Stat.
+524.3-801) all creditors having claims against the Estate are required to present the claims to the personal representative or to the Court Administrator within four months after the date of this Notice or the claims will be barred.

 Registrar